Procedure Guide ·Gastropexy ·2026

 6What are the signs of bloat/GDV in dogs?

-Distended hard abdomen, non-productive retching, restlessness, excessive drooling, rapid breathing, pale gums, and collapse.
-GDV progresses rapidly — if you see these signs in a large or deep-chested breed, go to the emergency vet immediately.
+Distended abdomen, retching, restlessness, drooling, rapid breathing, pale gums, collapse.
+GDV progresses rapidly - if you see these in large/deep-chested breeds, go to emergency vet immediately.
 Minutes matter.

 7Does pet insurance cover gastropexy?